 There are several reasons for this, some of which are complementary points to those of the conscious patient:

-1. Unlike a conscious patient, the chief question we're trying to answer when checking the pulse is if they have one.
+- Unlike a conscious patient, the chief question we're trying to answer when checking the pulse is if they have one.
 Someone that's awake and talking obviously does, but that can't be assumed in an unconscious person, so it makes sense to go for the strongest point first.
-The absence of a pulse at any other point would not indicate the absence of a heart beat, only that it isn't strong enough to reach those more distal points.
+The absence of a pulse at any other point would not indicate the absence of a heartbeat, only that it isn't strong enough to reach those more distal points.

-3. An unconscious person is at greater risk of an immediately life threatening situation, so a more aggressive approach is justified.
+- An unconscious person is at greater risk of an immediately life-threatening situation, so a more aggressive approach is justified.

-In summary, there are pluses and minuses for each pulse and some of these are more relevant in some situations than others.
+There are advantages and disadvantages for each method of checking a pulse, and some are more relevant in some situations than others.
 With any medical procedure, the benefits and efficacy of different options must be weighed against their risks.
-The level of invasiveness, ease or difficulty and necessity of frequent or extended checks, the emotional effect, and the level of urgency must all be considered.
+The level of invasiveness, ease or difficulty and necessity of frequent or extended checks, the emotional effect and the level of urgency must all be considered.
 There's not much to be gained from initially checking the carotid pulse of a conscious adult in most circumstances, but there are several downsides noted above.
 Conversely, there are no downsides to going right to the carotid on an unconscious adult.